D-term

 Manifestly supersymmetric Lagrangians may also be written as integrals over the whole superspace.
+A D-term obtained from a vector superfield solely by an integral over all of superspace is known as a Fayet–Iliopoulos D-term.
 Some special terms, such as the superpotential, may be written as integrals over $\theta$s only, which are known as F-terms, and should be contrasted with the present D-terms.